iagoleal/iagoleal.github.io/content/posts/tmux-pair-programming.md

 Apparently ngrok exposes its tunneling information on `localhost:4040` in JSON format.
-Thus we can query it with a bit of `sed` magic:
+Thus, we can query it with a bit of `sed` magic:

 ```sh
 curl -s http://localhost:4040/api/tunnels \